fuseio/FIPs/FIPS/fip-12.md

 This FIP will not require a fork or contract changes, just a small update to the client software run by validators.

-The spec can will be updated to adjust "gasLimit" to 0x1312D00 (decimal 20 million).
+The spec will be updated to adjust "gasLimit" to 0x1312D00 (decimal 20 million).
 Each block minned by a validator running the new client will raise the gas limit for that block by desiredBlockSize/gasLimitBoundDivisor (15000000/1024 ~= 14650) until the 15million limit is reached.

 ## Things to consider